NSO-developer/nso-gitbook/development/concepts/nano-services-staged-provisioning.md

 ### The `trace-id` in the Notification <a href="#d5e10037" id="d5e10037"></a>

 You have likely noticed the trace-id field at the end of the example notifications above.
-The trace id is an optional but very useful parameter when committing the service configuration.
+The trace ID is an optional but very useful parameter when committing the service configuration.
 It helps you trace the commit in the emitted log messages and the `service-state-changes` stream notifications.
 The above notifications, taken from the `examples.ncs/development-guide/nano-services/netsim-vrouter` example, are emitted after applying a RESTCONF plain patch:

 ```
 $ curl -isu admin:admin -X PATCH